zhongzisha/alphafold3_google/docs/input.md

     Each modification is specified using its CCD code and 1-based base position.
 *   `unpairedMsa: str`: An optional multiple sequence alignment for this chain.
     This is specified using the A3M format.
 See more details below.
+*   `unpairedMsaPath: str`: An optional path to a file that contains the multiple sequence alignment for this chain instead of providing it inline using the `unpairedMsa` field.
+The path can be either absolute, or relative to the input JSON path.
+The file must be in the A3M format, and could be either plain text, or compressed using gzip, xz, or zstd.

 ### DNA